-Applications will be accepted from the 19th May 2017 for the SEASALT APPRENTICE at the LEACH POTTERY in starting in October 2017
+Applications are now being accepted for the SEASALT APPRENTICE at the LEACH POTTERY starting in October 2017

 Following on from the success of the apprenticeship scheme, Cornish lifestyle label, Seasalt, is supporting another lucky person, giving them the opportunity to train and study as a potter here at the Leach Pottery in St Ives as part of their Seasalt Bursary.

-The new apprenticeship will begin in October 2017, applications for the apprenticeship open on the 19th May.
+The new apprenticeship will begin in October 2017.
 This is now a 24 month placement at foundation level aimed at someone with little or no previous experience of ceramics and with priority given to those based permanently in Cornwall.

 The Leach Pottery studio is holding open mornings through the summer period so that anyone interested in the post can familiarise themselves with the Pottery, meet the team and see what the job entails (approx. an hour and a half).
 These will be on;